Guides and Tutorials

 - You can collaborate with others from anywhere and anytime.

-- Our Cloud Designer does not have some of the more advanced features of other desktop publishing software that you may be used to.
+- If you have designed newspapers before using sophisticated programs, our Cloud Designer does not have some of the more advanced features of other desktop publishing software that you may be used to.

 - You do not automatically get a PDF copy of your design unless you purchase it for a minimal charge.